prakhar1989/docker-curriculum/tutorial/src/index.md

 es = Elasticsearch(host='es')
 ```

 To make this work, we need to tell the Flask container that the ES container is running on `0.0.0.0` host (the port by default is `9200`) and that should make it work, right?
-Unfortunately that is not correct since the IP `0.0.0.0` is the IP to access ES container from the **host machine** i.e. from my Mac.
+Unfortunately, that is not correct since the IP `0.0.0.0` is the IP to access ES container from the **host machine** i.e. from my Mac.
 Another container will not be able to access this on the same IP address.
 Okay if not that IP, then which IP address should the ES container be accessible by?
 I'm glad you asked this question.

 Now is a good time to start our exploration of networking in Docker.
 When docker is installed, it creates three networks automatically.